 From 1802 to 1945, Hue was the capital of Vietnam and home to the Nguyen dynasty.
-After the Vietnam War, Hue’s unique history fell to ruin because the imperial era wasn’t viewed favorably by the communist authorities.
-These days, however, the city’s temples and landmarks are national treasures, with millions of tourists arriving every year to see these fascinating sites.
+After the Vietnam War, Hue’s unique history fell to ruin as the imperial era wasn’t viewed favourably by the communist authorities.
+These days, however, the temples and landmarks of the city are national treasures, attracting millions of visitors every year.

 By far the focal point of tourism in Hue, the Citadel is a sprawling complex on the northern side of the Perfume River, and within its deep moat and imposing walls are the courts, temples, gardens and pavilions of the Imperial City.

-For most, this gate—also known as the South Gate—will be where you start your tour of the Imperial City.
+For most, this gate – also known as the South Gate – will be where you start your tour of the Imperial City.
 It was built in 1833 by emperor Minh Mạng and was used as a place from which to view ceremonies and troop movements.
-The five entrances you can see in the photo below are sized according to the status of the person allowed to enter through them: the middle and largest was for the emperor; the two smaller ones off the center were for mandarins, soldiers and horses; and the two arched entrances facing inward were for the commoners.
+The five entrances you can see in the photo below are sized according to the status of the person allowed to enter through them: the middle and largest was for the emperor; the two smaller ones off the centre were for mandarins, soldiers and horses; and the two arched entrances facing inward were for the common people.

 Hien Nhon gate

 This gate is the eastern entrance into the Imperial City.

 In 1823, the emperor Minh Mạng wanted to build a temple in tribute to the previous nine rulers of his dynastic line, which is why there are nine tripod cauldrons around the courtyard in front of To Mieu temple.
 The temple itself is modelled on the Imperial Ancestral Temple, or Taimiao, in Beijing.

 Purple Forbidden City